AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 modalTriggers.forEach(modalTrigger => {
   modalTrigger.addEventListener('click', clickEvent => {
     const trigger = clickEvent.target;
-    const modalId = trigger.getAttribute('modal-id');
+    const modalId = trigger.getAttribute('data-modal-id');
     openModal(modalId);
   });
 });
 ```

 Basically, we query all modal triggers and subscribe to their clicks.
 Given a click event, we get the trigger element by following `clickEvent.target`.
-This allows us to extract the `modal-id` attribute and open up that particular modal.
+This allows us to extract the `data-modal-id` attribute and open up that particular modal.

 #### 2. Closing a Modal by Clicking Off to the Side